"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Methodology

 \section{Methodology}

 We conducted a user study using mixed-methods (online survey, storytelling, and individual interviews) and each method contributes to answer parts of our RQs.
 Table \ref{Overal1} shows the design of our study.
 We recruited our participants in the UK.
-According to FemTech Analytics \footnote{femtech.health/femtech-market-overview}, the total amount of FemTech funding was \$19.7 billion in December 2022 (+35\% YoY).
+According to FemTech Analytics\footnote{femtech.health/femtech-market-overview}, the total amount of FemTech funding was \$19.7 billion in December 2022 (+35\% YoY).
 The UK has the biggest number of FemTech companies in Europe, and comes second globally only after the US (UK: 10.5\%, USA: 43.4\% of the whole market).
-In addition, the majority of this research team is based in the UK and had access to a few platforms (e.g., UK’s National Innovation Centre for Ageing (NICA) and UK-based FemTech organisation Women of Wearables (WoW)) to disseminate the user study invitations.
+In addition, one of the authors is based in the UK and had access to a few platforms (e.g., UK’s National Innovation Centre for Ageing (NICA) and UK-based FemTech organisation Women of Wearables (WoW)) to disseminate the user study invitations.
 We conducted our study between August 2021 and July 2022.
-This survey and subsequent two-part studies had ethical approval granted by the Ethics committee at [Anonymous] University.
+This survey and subsequent two-part studies had ethical approval granted by the Ethics committee at the authors' Institution.
 We assigned a number to each participant and performed our analysis via that number in order to anonymize our participants.
 We report our findings in the paper in an anonymised way.
-Participation in this study was completely voluntary and our participants could drop out at any stage as they were informed about in the invitation email/message, consent forms and later communications.
-We highlight that recruiting participants for this work was a challenge and it took us several months to complete these studies; mainly due to the lack of engagement from a diverse set of participants.
-Though, the repetitive themes emerging from the three studies reassure the confidence in our results.
+As a thank you, we gave a £30 Amazon voucher to the participants who completed all three studies.
+This was communicated with the participants before taking part in the SCM activity and the interviews.
+Participation in this study was completely voluntary and our participants could drop out at any stage, as they were informed about in the invitation email/message, consent forms, and later communications.
+We highlight that recruiting participants for this work was a challenge and it took us several months to complete these studies, mainly due to the lack of engagement from a diverse set of participants.
+However, the repetitive themes emerging from the three studies reassure the confidence in our results.